 Saizeriya is a famous Italian-Japanese family restaurant found all over Japan.

 It's known for cheap yet delicious Italian-ish dishes and wines.

-I grew up going to the diner very often and still go there sometimes, and it’s safe to say “The Doria” is the most iconic and loved dish in there.
+I grew up going to the diner very often and still go there sometimes, and it's safe to say the "Milano Doria" is the most iconic and loved dish in there.

 What is "Doria"?

-Yeah, what the hell is doria?
+Yeah, what the heck is doria?
 You may ask.

 Thanks Saizeriya for tricking me like that!
-But it’s Japanese style western food that was created by a Swiss chef called Saly Weil who worked at Yokohama Hotel New Grand back in 1930.
+Instead, it's actually Japanese style western food that was created by a Swiss chef called Saly Weil who worked at Yokohama Hotel New Grand back in 1930.